-To date, the project within the BNHCRC has developed a building classification schema to categorise Australian residential buildings into a range of typical building types.
+To date, the project within the BNHCRC has developed a building classification schema to categorise Australian residential buildings into a range of typical storey types.
 Mitigation strategies developed nationally and internationally have been reviewed.
+Five typical storey types have been selected which represent the most common residential buildings in Australia.
+A floodproofing matrix has been developed to assess appropriate strategies for the selected storey types.
+All appropriate strategies are being costed for the selected storey types through the engagement of quantity surveying specialists.
+Furthermore, testing of material susceptibility is being scoped to address knowledge gaps I the areas of strength and amenity.

-In the following years of the project appropriate strategies will be costed for key building types through the engagement of quantity surveying specialists.
-Vulnerability of predominant building types will be assessed along with the factors affecting vulnerability.
+In the following years of the project vulnerability of predominant storey types will be assessed along with the factors affecting vulnerability.
 The information on vulnerability is fundamental to evaluate mitigation strategies and to examine the opportunities for reducing the vulnerability.
-The research will also entail experimental testing of preferred material types to ascertain their resilience to flood water exposure.
+The research will include experimental testing of preferred material types to ascertain their resilience to floodwater exposure.
 Cost benefit analysis will be conducted to find optimal mitigation strategies for selected building types located within a range of catchment types.